Name: Matt Barnes

 In A Nutshell:

-Barnes got his points in essentially three ways: (a) spotting up for open three pointers -- he's not a great three point shooter, but at .342 this season he was more than adequate; (b) finishing on the break -- the Clippers second unit at its best was converting turnovers into fast break baskets, and Barnes was invariably filling a lane; (c) cutting to the basket -- few players in the NBA are as good at making off the ball cuts, and the rest of the Clippers were good at finding him on those cuts.
+Barnes gets his points in essentially three ways: (a) spotting up for open three pointers -- he's not a great three point shooter, but at .343 ( .373 as a starter!) he was more than adequate; (b) finishing on the break -- the Clippers ran much more this season, and Barnes was invariably filling a lane; (c) cutting to the basket -- few players in the NBA are as good at making off the ball cuts, and the rest of the Clippers, especially Paul and Griffin, were good at finding him on those cuts.

 None of this is rocket science.
 Barnes rarely has to take more than a dribble or two to get points.
 He just runs to the right spot, catches and finishes.
 Of course it's harder than it sounds.
 Barnes is an uncommonly good finisher around the basket, with good body control and the ability to use either hand.
 In fact, he's equally comfortable dunking with either hand, which is not something you frequently see in a wing.

-He's not much of a creator on offense -- he works his way into good spots where he can finishes plays, but he's not the kind of guy you can give the ball to with a short clock and ask him to make something happen.
+He's not much of a creator on offense -- he works his way into good spots where he can finish plays, but he's not the kind of guy you can give the ball to with a short clock and ask him to make something happen.
+Teams like to cross-match against the Clippers in order to put longer defenders on Paul.
+That will leave Barnes defended, for instance, by the likes of Steph Curry.
+Barnes can be effective in the post in those situations -- but again, it's less than ideal.

 His confrontational attitude on the court can be a blessing and a curse.
 He will always protect his teammates and that can help create team unity.
 He will not be intimidated on the court.
-However, technical fouls (Barnes had 10 of them) and flagrant fouls (he led the league with four) cost points; points that seem more costly when it's a role player who is giving them away.
+However, technical fouls and flagrant fouls cost points; points that seem more costly when it's a role player who is giving them away.

 Future with the Clippers: